OhioBWC - Basics: (Policy library) - File

 b.
 Alternate Employer Organization (AEO) or Professional Employer Organization (PEO).

 i.
 An AEO or a PEO is eligible to apply for a grant under its own policy number.
-The AEO or PEO can only use grant funds for operations owned or operated by it and not for any client employer.
+The AEO or PEO can only use grant funds for operations it owns or operates and not for any client employer.

 ii.
 A state fund employer in a client relationship with an AEO or a PEO is eligible to apply for a grant if the employer can demonstrate: